dustinpfister/blog_posts/_posts/js-operator-precedence.md

 ## 1 - Order of operations basics in javaScript

 So lets start out with some very simple examples of order of operations in javaScript, then cover some more complex real examples later in this post.
 That being said if an expression contains addition first and then multiplication from left to right, then the multiplication operation will be preformed first and then the addition.
 The reason why is because multiplication and division have a higher precedence value then that of addition and subtraction.
 If for some reason I want the addition to happen first then I  will want to use parentheses or group operators to achieve just that.
-Changing the order of the operations from left to right will not make a difference because it will not change the situation with precedence.
+Changing the placement of the operators in the expression from left to right will not make a difference, because it will not change the situation with operator precedence the multiplication operation will still be preformed first.

 So a good javaScript example of this would be something like this.